Cameron Brate Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Season Stats

-- Brate has caught 30 passes for 245 yards and four touchdowns this season.
-He has been targeted 57 times, and puts up 14.4 yards per game.
+- Brate has collected 245 receiving yards (14.4 per game) and four touchdowns, hauling in 30 balls on 57 targets.

-- Brate has been the target of 57 of his team's 731 passing attempts this season, or 7.8% of the target share.
+- Brate has been the target of 7.8% (57 total) of his team's 731 passing attempts this season.

-- With 20 targets in the red zone this season, Brate has been on the receiving end of 16.5% of his team's 121 red zone pass attempts.
+- Brate has seen the ball thrown his way 20 times in the red zone this season, 16.5% of his team's 121 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Brate's matchup with the Eagles.